WeCanCodeIT/CleMasterSyllabus/Graded Projects/WK 3 Virtual Pet.md

 -  Creating Classes and Access Modifiers

 ## Tasks

+### Project Prerequisites

+After you have completed all coding and testing of your application, you will ensure the product owner has access to the application by ensuring the following:
+- [ ] Correct GitHub link is properly submitted.
+- [ ] GitHub repository created from correct folder and contains solution file.

+###  User Interface Requirements, Part 1

 - [ ] VirtualPet class
   - [ ] Fields (at least three)
   - [ ] Properties (at least three)